tjl2/ssl_port_redirect/README.md

 ## Compatibility with Passenger

-**PLease note** that if you are using Passenger (version 2 or 3) as your stack, you must also download and install [this rack middleware](https://github.com/tjl2/rack_forwarded_for_override) for your app before following the instructions below.
+**Please note** that if you are using Passenger (version 2 or 3) as your stack, you must also download and install [this rack middleware](https://github.com/tjl2/rack_forwarded_for_override) for your app before following the instructions below.

 ## Usage instructions